Large scale structure prior knowledge in the dark siren method: Results

-We apply the line of sight priors generated with variance completion to the third observing run of LVK using 46 events which have SNR$>11$, including binary black hole and neutron star black hole events.
-Compared to GW190814, analyzed in the previous section, those events span very different levels of uncertainty in the localization solid angles $\Delta \Omega$.
-The best localized events have $\Delta\Omega = \mathcal{O}(10)$ deg$^2$, while the worst localized event has $\Delta\Omega = 14,000$ deg$^2$.
-We obtain the posterior on $H_0$ presented in Fig.\,\ref{fig:O3_posterior_H0} for homogeneous and variance completion, using luminosity weighting in both cases.
-The measurement of $H_0$ changes from $H_0 =(65.57\pm 12.14) $ km s$^{-1}$ Mpc$^{-1}$ for homogeneous completion to $H_0 = (63.55 \pm 12.70)$ km s$^{-1}$ Mpc$^{-1}$ for variance completion.
-The two measurements are consistent with each other.
-The large scale structure prior changes slightly the expectation value of $H_0$ and enlarges slightly the error bars.
-However, it does incorporate what we expect from large scale structure for the out-of-catalogue galaxies.
-The reason why variance completion does not perform much better than homogeneous completion is a reflection of what happens for the best localized event GW190814.
+The large scale structure prior changes slightly the median value of $H_0$ and makes the error bars slightly smaller.
+This is what we expect from adding in information from the large scale structure for the out-of-catalogue galaxies.
+The reason why variance completion does not perform significantly better than homogeneous completion is a reflection of what happens for the best localized event GW190814.
 As we argued in the previous section on this event, averaging the line of sight redshift prior over as few as 13 lines of sight, already washes significantly the effect of variance completion.
 For the worse localized event, implementing variance completion over many more lines of sight (about $4,170$ for $\Delta\Omega = 14,000$ deg$^2$ ), the out-of-catalogue contribution simply averages out to the empty catalogue.
 This means that only a handful of events with good sky localization ($\Delta \Omega = \mathcal{O}(10)$ deg$^2$) contribute to the improvement of the line of sight redshift prior.
-If the contribution of the out-of-catalogue part of these few line of sight redshift priors are in mild disagreement, as may be expected if the GWs come from the in-catalogue galaxies, then this may result in a broadening of the Hubble constant posterior.